Financial Leverage: Definition, How It Works, and How It’s Measured

 What is Financial Leverage?

-This guide will outline how financial leverage works, how it’s measured, and the risks associated with using it.
+This guide breaks down what financial leverage is, how it works, how it’s measured, and the risks associated with using it.

 Financial Leverage Diagram